ulissigroup/finetuna/finetuna/vasp_wrapper/README.md

     | -vasponly   | False         |add this argument if you want to run pure VASP Interactive relaxation with BFGS optimizer.
 No FineTuna involved!

 For example:

-to run a FineTuna relaxation with RPBE functional using the VASP input files in the current directory, `finetuna_wrap.py -xc rpbe -c /path/to/checkpoint`
+to run a FineTuna relaxation with RPBE functional using the VASP input files in the current directory,

+`finetuna_wrap.py -xc rpbe -c /path/to/checkpoint`

-For example: for running a VASP Interactive with BEEF-VdW functional using the VASP input files in `/home/vasp_inputs` directory, `finetuna_wrap.py -xc beef-vdw -vasponly -p /home/vasp_inputs`
+to run a VASP Interactive with BEEF-VdW functional using the VASP input files in `/home/vasp_inputs` directory,

-- A subfolder called finetuna_relaxation will be created in the working directory.
-An [ASE db](https://wiki.fysik.dtu.dk/ase/tutorials/tut06_database/database.html) file (`oal_queried_images.db`) will be generated that stores the structure, energies and forces information.
+`finetuna_wrap.py -xc beef-vdw -vasponly -p /home/vasp_inputs`